 What about children’s respect for the rights of others?

 Research has shown that when children are taught in school about their rights under the UNCRC, they are more respecting of the rights of others.
-Children who have learnt about their rights and responsibilities have:
+Children who have learnt about their rights have:

 Becoming a Rights Respecting school supports our children in achieving their potential and becoming responsible global citizens.
 Our integrated curriculum helps children learn respect for self, others, critical thinking skills and informed decision-making.
 We have embedded children’s rights within our teaching, ethos and school policies.
 We believe that the principles and values of being a Rights Respecting school has positive impact on the children’s learning environment.
 Children and adults have an in depth understanding of children’s rights and the UNCRC through an embedded curriculum, learning within PSHE lessons and in whole school assemblies.
 The children at Southwark Park know that they are Rights Holders and that adults are Duty Bearers.
 Our pupils are able to use rights-respecting language within lessons and outside of school and are aware that the rights of the child relate to children around the world.

 How can parents support their child to learn about the Convention at home?